Amyotrophic Lateral Sclerosis (ALS)

 About the ALS Trial

-This is a single center, randomized, double-blind, placebo-controlled, 6-month study designed to evaluate the safety, tolerability and clinical endpoint responsiveness of MN-166 (60 mg/day) when administered as an adjunct to riluzole (100 mg/day) in subjects with amyotrophic lateral sclerosis (ALS).
-This study consists of two treatment arms, MN-166 and matching placebo, and randomization will occur in a 2:1 ratio (MN-166: placebo).
-To be eligible, subjects must have a diagnosis of sporadic or familial ALS with onset of less than 3 years from first clinical weakness prior to screening and must be on a stable dose of riluzole for at least 1 month prior to study drug treatment.
-A total of approximately 60 male and female subjects from 18 to 80 years old, inclusive will be enrolled (40 subjects in the MN-166 group; 20 subjects in the placebo group).
+This was a single center, randomized, double-blind, placebo-controlled, 6-month study designed to evaluate the safety, tolerability and clinical endpoint responsiveness of MN-166 (60 mg/day) when administered as an adjunct to riluzole (100 mg/day) in subjects with amyotrophic lateral sclerosis (ALS).
+This study consisted of two treatment arms, MN-166 and matching placebo, and randomization was in a 2:1 ratio (MN-166: placebo).
+To be eligible, subjects must have had a diagnosis of sporadic or familial ALS with onset of less than 3 years from first clinical weakness prior to screening and must be on a stable dose of riluzole for at least 1 month prior to study drug treatment.

-Upon completion of the Double-blind Phase, subjects randomized to the placebo arm will continue for an additional 6 months and will receive open-label MN-166.
-If there are no safety or tolerability concerns in the MN-166 treated group, a decision will be made to extend participation to the MN-166 treated group into the Open-Label Extension (OLE) Phase.
-Otherwise, only the placebo-treated patients will participate in the OLE Phase.
+Upon completion of the Double-blind Phase, subjects randomized to the placebo arm continued for an additional 6 months and received open-label MN-166.
+As there were no safety or tolerability concerns in the MN-166 treated group, a decision was made to extend participation to the MN-166 treated group into the Open-Label Extension (OLE) Phase.

 - Functional activity as assessed by the Amyotrophic Lateral Sclerosis Functional Rating Scale-revised (ALSFRS-R)